Linux history Command with Examples

 Delete History

 Use the -d option with the history command to delete a command from the history list.
-For instance, delete command number 87 with:
+For instance, delete the command with the number 34 (located by running history 5).

 Use the -c option to clear the whole history list: